 When considering the implications of frozen bytecode, note that in Python strings, floats, bytes, integers and complex numbers are immutable.
 Accordingly these will be frozen into flash.
-Thus, in the line mystring = "The quick brown fox"

-the actual string "The quick brown fox" will reside in flash.
+Thus, in the line the actual string "The quick brown fox" will reside in flash.
 At runtime a reference to the string is assigned to the variable mystring.
 The reference occupies a single machine word.
 In principle a long integer could be used to store constant data: